 - Comply with state and local requirements

-In 2018, California, New York State and New York City strengthened their anti-harassment laws and expanded sexual harassment training requirements, affecting organizations of every size and across all industries.
-Connecticut, Illinois and Rhode Island also have laws pending that would require more employers to provide sexual harassment training to more employees, and other states are expected to follow.
+California, New York State, New York City, Connecticut, Illinois, Maine and Delaware have strengthened their anti-harassment laws and expanded sexual harassment training requirements.
 Minimally, all sexual harassment training must cover the topics required by state, city and local laws.
-One of the differentiators to consider is how the training addresses the required topics, as well as other timely issues, and engages employees in the material.
+One of the differentiators to consider is how the training goes beyond the required topics to address other timely issues that are relevant to employees and managers.

 - Be easy to update